 “Up all night so you don’t have to be” –the perfect slogan for a monitor that is designed to alert you if your child stops breathing using hospital technology called pulse oximetry.
 This baby monitor, which fits into a special sock on your baby’s left foot, will continuously monitor your sleeping baby’s heart rate and oxygen levels.
 You know that little clip with the red light the nurse put on your finger while you were in labor at the hospital?
 That’s the same proven technology this sock uses.

-After using this monitor for two months, I would recommend it to any parent who has a premature baby, a baby with special needs, or anyone who struggles with anxiety for their baby’s safety.
+After using this baby oxygen monitor for two months, I would recommend it to any parent who has a premature baby, a baby with special needs, or anyone who struggles with anxiety for their baby’s safety.
 Which covers pretty much every parent out there.
 Here’s why the Owlet is so amazing:

-- Use the app for step by step set up instructions
+- Use the app for step by step set up instructions on how to put on an owlet sock

 - Manual describes alerts, FAQs, and gives website to find more information, if needed.